jina-ai/jina/docs/get-started/install.md

 Minimum install enables basic features of Jina, but without support on HTTP, WebSocket, Docker & Hub.

-Minimum install is often used when building & depolying an Executor.
+Minimum install is often used when building & deploying an Executor.

 ````{tab} via PyPI